jainChetan81/2d-game/README.md

 - Close button to dismiss and continue exploring

 ### Game Features
-✨ **Interactive Portfolio**: Learn about the developer by exploring their virtual space
-🎮 **Smooth Controls**: Click/tap to move with pathfinding
-📱 **Cross-Platform**: Works on desktop and mobile devices
-🎨 **Pixel Art Style**: Retro aesthetic with custom sprites and tilemap
-🔗 **External Links**: Direct links to GitHub, YouTube, resume, and contact info
-⚡ **Fast Loading**: Optimized with Vite for quick startup times
+✨ **Interactive Portfolio**: Learn about the developer by exploring their virtual space 🎮 **Smooth Controls**: Click/tap to move with pathfinding 📱 **Cross-Platform**: Works on desktop and mobile devices 🎨 **Pixel Art Style**: Retro aesthetic with custom sprites and tilemap 🔗 **External Links**: Direct links to GitHub, YouTube, resume, and contact info ⚡ **Fast Loading**: Optimized with Vite for quick startup times

----

-_Made with ❤️ using Kaboom.js and TypeScript_